finfou/WDXpeak-Note/computer science/machine learning/machine-learning-foundation.md

         + two questions: E~out~(g) ≈ E~in~(g), and E~in~(g) ≈ 0
     + Effective Number of Lines
         + at most 14 through the eye of 4 inputs
-    + Effective Number of Hypotheses
+    + Effective Number of Hypothesis
         + at most m~H~(N) through the eye of N inputs
     + Break Point
         + when m~H~(N) becomes 'non-exponential'